Notice: This is not an affiliate review. I do not receive any pay or profit for sales of this book. I was given a free copy and asked to review it.

 But I didn’t realize just how much Niall and I have in common.
 Like the socializing thing.
 Every week Niall makes a new video of himself wherever he’s at, and most of his stories involve the many characters (good and bad) he meets along the way.
 You get the feeling he’ll just walk up to anyone and strike up a conversation.
 And he does, actually, but that’s not his first instinct.

 The Basic Story

 In The Cargo Ship Diaries—named because they were written during two weeks aboard a freight ship in the Pacific, coming from Asia to the Americas—Niall reflects on how he grew up shy and terrified of girls.
 His first long stop after leaving Ireland was Amsterdam, where he details his experiment of talking to 100 cute girls, with painful and sometimes humiliating results.
 He got better, but it wasn’t easy.

-Niall is still an introvert.
+Niall is still an introvert (as defined here).
 At sea he spent day after day eating alone, exercising alone, reading alone and writing alone.
 You get the feeling that that solitude was more energizing to him than a one-day port leave in Mexico, where he flirted in Spanish, chatted at a local cafe, made friends with eight year olds and got chased through the hills above Puerto Vallarta.

 But from Niall’s introversion is born a desire to continually develop and improve himself.
 He not only practiced until he got better at talking to girls (a process that he admits still terrifies him), he also got himself into the conversations, friendships and relationships that have become, I suspect, the biggest treasures of his journey.